 All of these models remove up to 99% of contaminants like chlorine, chloramines, VOCs, fluoride, bacteria, viruses, lead, and other heavy metals.

 A lot of people are concerned about lead contamination in their drinking water these days.
 Reverse osmosis is one of the best ways to filter out lead.

-There are a few differences between them, so you'll want to check them out a little bit more closely.
+There are some differences between them, so you'll want to check them out a little bit more closely.

 Below are summary reviews that will help you to see what the main differences are.
 I've also included links to some more in-depth reviews if you want to dig deeper.

 Premium Grade APEC Ultimate RO-90 Reverse Osmosis System

 It can produce up to 90 gallons of filtered water per day, depending on your water pressure.
 The storage tank holds 14 gallons - that's much larger than the other brands!